Counterattack at Abbeville

 When it comes to the French, I find myself torn, so many laying the blame for the coming debacle squarely at their feet.
 It is nearly impossible not to do so, the Third Republic having declined into a shambles during the years leading up to the war, and the psyche of the poilu was one largely of exhaustion and disinterest even before the balloon went up (I recommend Sartre’s novel The Reprieve for some invaluable insight into the mindset of the French).
 I’m not sure I would describe them as defeatist, but clearly, for many, the experience of the First World War lay heavy upon them.
 Rampant corruption within the government, over a decade of economic depression, and a near total failure in strategic planning proved a recipe for disaster.
 And yet, despite all of that, the mobile arm of the French army was formidably equipped (if not competently led).

 Abbeville is located 50 kilometers northwest of Amiens and approximately 200 kilometers due north of Paris.
 It was at the mouth of the Somme, a point just 20 kilometers northwest of the town, where the German army, on 20 May 1940, drew within sight of the Channel, effectively cutting the French army in two and severing most of the BEF from the rest of France.
-It was recognized as a catastrophe of the first order, and was followed by a series of battles attempting to dislodge the Germans and reopen an avenue of communication with the rest of the country.
+It was recognized as a catastrophe of the first order, and was followed a week later by a series of battles attempting to dislodge the Germans and reopen an avenue of communication with the rest of the country.